-Welcome from Partner/Link Tutor The Centre for Alternative Technology
+Welcome from Partner/Link Tutor

 The Graduate School of the Environment (GSE) at the Centre for Alternative Technology (CAT) welcomes you to the programme.
 We hope that you find your studies here to be of the highest value.

 Thank you for choosing to study with CAT.